Neurotech-X-Columbia/Drone/README.md

 - DJI Tello Drone

 ## Repository Structure
-**DataCollection** - contains code related to data acquisition for this project.
+**Data Collection** - contains code related to data acquisition for this project.
 See NeuroData repo for general data collection code.\
 **Machine Learning and Signal Processing (ML-SP)** - contains code related to data manipulation for any part of the project, including pre-processing, post-processing, model training and storage, etc.\